appwrite/sdk-for-php/docs/functions.md

 GET https://appwrite.io/v1/functions/{functionId}/executions
 ```

 ** Get a list of all the current user function execution logs.
 You can use the query params to filter your results.
-On admin mode, this endpoint will return a list of all of the project&#039;s teams.
+On admin mode, this endpoint will return a list of all of the project&#039;s executions.
 [Learn more about different API modes](/docs/admin). **

 ### Parameters